mikaells/RibDif/README.md

 parallel --citation

-Note: in_silico_PCR.pl is borrowed from https://github.com/egonozer/in_silico_pcr
+Note: in_silico_PCR.pl is gratefully borrowed from https://github.com/egonozer/in_silico_pcr

 ## Usage